 Has any gold ever been stolen from the Bank of England?

-No gold has ever been stolen from the Bank in over 320 years of history.
-However, there is a story that suggests that the Bank had a lucky escape in Victorian times…
+No gold has ever been stolen from our vaults.
+However, there is a story that suggests that we had a lucky escape in Victorian times…

-In 1836, the Directors of the Bank received anonymous letters in which the writer claimed to have access to their gold, and offered to meet them in the gold vault at an hour of their choosing.
+In 1836, the Directors of the Bank of England received anonymous letters.
+The writer claimed to have access to their gold, and offered to meet them in the gold vault at an hour of their choosing.

 The Directors were finally persuaded to gather one night in the vault.
 At the agreed hour a noise was heard from beneath the floor and a man popped up through some of the floor boards.

-The man was a sewerman who, during repair work, had discovered an old drain which ran immediately under the gold vault.
+The man was a sewerman who, during repair work, had discovered an old drain that ran immediately under the gold vault.

 After the initial shock, a stock take revealed that he hadn’t taken any gold.
-For his honesty, the Bank rewarded him with a gift of £800 – which would be worth approximately £80,000 in today’s money (see our inflation calculator).
+For his honesty, the Bank of England rewarded him with a gift of £800.
+This would be worth about £90,000 in today’s money (see our inflation calculator).